teamclairvoyant/restonomer/docs/source/restonomer_context.md

 * directly under `checkpoints` directory

-OR

-* you can have subdirectories under `checkpoints` directory and can keep checkpoint files in that subdirectory
+* or you can have subdirectories under `checkpoints` directory and can keep checkpoint files in that subdirectory

 For example, `checkpoints` directory can have below structure: